 I like to think about what might be possible, and just give it a go ~Craig LeHoullier 2022

-2. Calculate your growing days before making purchases of perennials, including shrubs and trees.
+- Calculate your growing days before making purchases of perennials, including shrubs and trees.
 These plants need time to securely root and acclimate before a brutal long winter.
 Mid June is the very latest I can plant any perennial and have it securely rooted by fall.
 I test this rule on occasion and usually regret doing so.
-Last year I bought a hydrangea at 75% off, later in June or early July.
+In 2022 I bought a hydrangea at 75% off, later in June or early July.
 It was very healthy going into late summer.
 By fall though, it was fading.
-With the snowmelt in spring came, the new season revealed a plant with green stalk but would not grow any branches.
+When the snowmelt in spring came, the new season revealed a plant with green stalk but would not grow any branches.
 By the end of May it was clear it would stay nothing but a dead little stump.
 Lesson learned.
 This year, I get the plant at 50% off instead of 75% off and give it a bit more prime time to settle in.
 And get the plant even more mulch come fall.

-3. Weed, weed, weed and weed some more.
+- Weed, weed, weed and weed some more.

-4. After weeding, mulch, mulch and mulch some more.
+- After weeding, mulch, mulch and mulch some more.
 Wood chips are fantastic for most perennials.
-Untreated grass clippings and healthy chop-n-drop garden clippings are my go to mulch materials for annuals in June.
-What are some good options for chop-n-drop?
+Untreated grass clippings and healthy chop-n-drop garden clippings are my go to mulch materials for annuals.
+Which mulch materials work best for you?
+Climate, current weather patterns, soil ecology et al impacts which is the healthiest for your garden.
+Easiest way to identify what works best is to use what people in your area use successfully.

 -old cabbage, canna, eggplant, sunflower, squash and melon leaves.
 When the huge leaves yellow, or get in the way of other plants, pick and place under a different plant as mulch.